NetApp-openstack-dev/openstack-docs/source/cinder/configuration/ontap_configuration/section_ontap-svm-considerations.rst

 8. Once FlexVol volumes have been created, be sure to configure the desired features (e.g. deduplication, compression, SnapMirror relationships, etc) before configuring Cinder.
-While Cinder will periodically poll Data ONTAP to discover changes in configuration and/or features, there is a delay in time between when changes are performed and when they are reflected within Cinder.
+While Cinder will periodically poll ONTAP to discover changes in configuration and/or features, there is a delay in time between when changes are performed and when they are reflected within Cinder.

-9. NetApp does not recommend using the autogrow capability for Data ONTAP FlexVol volumes within a Cinder deployment.
+9. NetApp does not recommend using the autogrow capability for ONTAP FlexVol volumes within a Cinder deployment.
 A FlexVol only reports its current size, so the Cinder scheduler is never made aware of the autogrow limit that may or may not be enabled for the FlexVol.